Site Overlay

 Weasel words and lag metrics

-A lot of the time people are seeing the lag metrics, or they’re trying to chase the lag metrics: ‘oh, make more money, increase revenue, or sell more units’.
+Most of the time, people see the lag metrics or try to chase them: ‘Oh, make more money, increase revenue, or sell more units.
 They don’t think upstream.
-They don’t think about the North Star or the input metrics that actually make a difference.
-There’s a detachment from the people on the ground doing the work, trying to work as hard as they can with the best intentions.
-Because they don’t have that purpose or that alignment to the actual real purpose or the real North Star.
+They must consider the North Star or the input metrics that make a difference.
+There’s a detachment from the people on the ground doing the work, trying to work as hard as they can with the best intentions because they don’t have that purpose or that alignment to the actual real purpose or the real North Star.
 And their efforts are in vain.
-They’re not actually influencing any of the input metrics that could affect the real North Star.
+They’re not influencing input metrics that could affect the actual North Star.

-Amazon talk about ‘weasel words’ as well.
+Amazon talks about ‘weasel words’ as well.
 And the ‘elevator pitch’ is a great way to test that purpose.
-In Silicon Valley every company pitches that we’re going to do this because we’re going to change the world.
-So they use all these ‘weasel words’: ‘we are going to be the best, we’re going to change the world’.
+In Silicon Valley, every company pitches that we will do this because we will change the world.
+So they use all these ‘weasel words’: ‘We are going to be the best, we’re going to change the world.’
 But that isn’t saying anything.
 That’s just an empty statement.
-A good elevator pitch corners a customer need and it’s a great way to test your ‘clarity of purpose’.
+A good elevator pitch corners a customer’s need, and it’s a great way to test your ‘clarity of purpose.’

-Mark, you mentioned chasing lag measures and the processes or practices that North Star gave you to link to ‘the money in the bank’.
-And Dave, you mentioned about working backwards to lead your transformation through metrics.
-And metrics are important to the organisation from a financial perspective.
-But what are the lead measures to have a proper influence over those lag measures.
-What sorts of things could we be doing more effectively, how do you instrument your transformation and how do you know that those lead measures are having an impact on the overall ‘money in the in the bank’ or core outcome.
-We can move the needle on this North Star metric and that should result in successful outcomes.
+We mention chasing lag measures and the processes or practices North Star gave us to link to ‘the money in the bank.’
+And we mention working backward to lead your transformation through metrics.
+And metrics are essential to the organization from a financial perspective.
+But what are the lead measures to properly influence those lag measures?
+What sorts of things could we be doing more effectively, how do you instrument your transformation, and how do you know that those lead measures impact the overall ‘money in the bank’ or core outcome?
+We can move the needle on this North Star metric, which should result in successful outcomes.

-But the interesting pieces out on the left of the North Star are the lead measures.
-If you don’t have those metrics, and that team doesn’t understand how it’s playing into the overall big picture, the management side can become really difficult.
-Whereas if you’ve got those lead measures, and the teams know what they’re trying to do in relation to the influence of the overall North Star, it becomes very easy to pivot or understand the impact that a squad has in terms of customer value.
-It’s very odd that a lot of organisations don’t operate that way because it’s super efficient and effective.
-It gives you a lot of opportunities to crack.
+But the exciting pieces on the left of the North Star are the lead measures.
+If you don’t have those metrics, and that team needs to understand how it’s playing into the overall big picture, the management side can become more manageable.
+Whereas if you’ve got those lead measures, and the teams know what they’re trying to do about the influence of the overall North Star, it becomes straightforward to pivot or understand a squad impacts customer value.
+Oddly, many organizations operate differently, even though it gives you a lot of opportunities to crack.

 The importance of a psychologically safe environment

-Organisations need to be brave with discussing Purpose on their North Star.
+Organizations need to be brave with discussing the Purpose of their North Star.
 They have to set up to invite some level of challenge to that.
-Once you make this visible, make metrics observable, start talking about the North Star and important metrics, and start to align your teams, the teams then become engaged with making a difference and seeing the benefits of the work.
-Then the teams will go out and start challenging the rest of the organisation by saying: ‘that doesn’t quite make sense, I don’t think that input metric is quite right, can we change that to something better?’.
+Once you make this visible, make metrics observable, start talking about the North Star and essential metrics, and align your teams.
+The teams then become engaged with making a difference and seeing the benefits of the work.
+Then the teams will start challenging the rest of the organization by saying: ‘That doesn’t quite make sense, I don’t think that input metric is quite right, can we change that to something better?’.

-In relation to wordsmithing, if your purpose is good, it’s good and it doesn’t matter what words you use to describe it.
-If it means something and is interesting, then it’s going to work.
-You can’t wordsmith your way out of a bad purpose.
-So I think that’s the craic.
-It’s been an interesting conversation on ‘clarity of purpose’.
-We explore this in the book.
+Concerning wordsmithing, if your purpose is good, it’s good, and it doesn’t matter what words you use to describe it.
+If it means something and is intriguing, then it will work.
+You can’t wordsmith your way out of a wrong purpose.
+So that’s the craic.
+It’s been an exciting conversation on the North Star Framework and Purpose.
+We explore this more in the book.
 And we’ve more blog posts on this at TheServerlessEdge.com and posts on Twitter @ServerlessEdge.
-Thanks very much.
-Thanks, everyone.

 Leave a Reply